Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 'Voilà Bonheur, the land of the memorial Ottoman Empire that once was governed, by the glorious sultans of Mehmet the Conqueror and Suleiman the Magnificent', I said to Bonheur.

-'I would hope that, this will be the case inspector!'
+'I would hope that, this will be the case!'
 Bonheur muttered.

 'Cheer up Bonheur-for you look too glum and wan.
 The trip through the sea has enfeebled you in a momentary enervation.
 You will regain your vim and vigour anew, once we are at the hotel.
 Where is your Bohemian spirit, my friend?'

 'My Bohemian spirit?
-Oh, a good warm bath would do for a beginning inspector!'
+Oh, a good warm bath would do for a beginning!'

 After approximately ten minutes at the harbour, we were immediately taken to our hotel called 'The Pera Palace Hotel Jumeirah' located in the Beyoğlu district in Constantinople, by a local cab that was sent by Sir Redfield.